A Surreal Landscape

 In explanation, the Reagan Administration argued that newer and better psychotropic drugs would offset the need for in-patient treatment, and those who still needed in-patient mental health care could be looked after by local communities and families.

-However, local communities and families did not, or could, not step up.
+However, that assumption never worked out as local communities and families did not, or could, not step up.

 Today we see the fallout of the Mental Health Systems Act in real time.
-Among the homeless are those hard hit by financial trouble, the mentally ill, the dispossessed who endure every season housed in tent encampments, huddled under bridges, seeking refuge in hospital emergency rooms, in public buildings, and sleeping in parks and alleys.
+Among the homeless are those hardest hit by financial trouble, both the mentally ill, and the dispossessed.
+The victims collect throughout urban areas, housed in tent encampments, huddled under bridges, seeking refuge in hospital emergency rooms, or public buildings, or sleeping in parks and alleys.
 Many are veterans, addicts, and untreated victims of assorted psychiatric disorders.

 The kicker is that the Reagan Administration did not save a cent despite entitlement cuts.
 Instead of reducing expenditures the federal deficit tripled from $930 billion in 1981 to $2.8 trillion by 1989.